Winter in Bend Oregon is a magical time of year when the city and nearby mountains transform into a snowy wonderland.

 Sunriver Resort – Great for Skiing and Extra Amenities

 While not the closest to Bend, Sunriver Resort does win the prize for most amenities.
-This large resort has golf courses, indoor (year round) pool, and a spa.
-In addition, they also have tons of unique events including yoga, horseback riding, and summer concerts.
+This large resort has golf courses, indoor (year-round) pool, and a spa.

 Sunriver Resort